estiftole/rapid-adaptation/README.md

-Exploring training models for rapid adaptation to unseen environment parameters.
+Exploring models that rapidly adapt to unseen environment parameters.